Here’s a quick example of what you can achieve with the Divi Tabs module, a little bit of CSS and a great little plugin.

 3. Add The CSS Under The Advanced Tab

-Now that you’ve created the galleries and inserted them into the necessary tabs, head on over to the Advance tab of the Tabs module (that’s a lot of tabs in once sentence) and add the following CSS as described below.
+Now that you’ve created the galleries and inserted them into the necessary tabs, head on over to the Advanced tab of the Tabs module (that’s a lot of tabs in once sentence) and add the following CSS as described below.

 a.
 Main Element